pingcap/docs-cn/v2.1/faq/tidb.md

 #### Why couldn't I connect to the PD server using `127.0.0.1` when I was using the PD Control?

-If your TiDB cluster is deployed using TiDB-Ansible, the PD external service port is not bound to `127.0.0.1`, so PD Control does not recognize `127.0.0.1` and you can only connect to it using the local IP address.
+If your TiDB cluster is deployed using TiDB Ansible, the PD external service port is not bound to `127.0.0.1`, so PD Control does not recognize `127.0.0.1` and you can only connect to it using the local IP address.

 ### Manage the TiDB server